AirshipCMS/Docs/Collections.md

 ## Display Order of Collection Items
 In the Admin, items in a collection can be displayed by their Publish Date, Created Date, Permalink or Sort Order.

-### Change the Sort Order of Collection Items
+### Set the CMS display order of Collection Items (Admins & Superadmins)
 To change the sort order of collection items, click the `Sort Order` filter, then click the [ICON] Edit Icon that appears within the Sort Order filter.
 Drag and drop items into the desired order, then click Save Sort Order.

+### Set the published site display order of Collection Items (Superadmins Only)
-The sort order changes the order of items in the Admin.
-However, the final display order of items displayed in your project is determined by how the developer chooses to set the sort order for items in a collection.
+Setting the sort order in the Admin adds a "sorting_position: value to items.
+However, the display order of items on a published site is determined by how the developer chooses to render items in a collection.
+See [Collection Templates](/documentation/view/collection-templates) for more information on displaying lists of items in a collection.